leahfilkin-myob/RefactoringKata/things-we-value/technical/continuous-integration-and-delivery-and-deployment/README.md

     * You're able to split your build processes and tests across multiple machines, making your feedback loop faster.

 1. **Make quality decisions around merging faster.**
-    * You can communicate between your CI/CD vendor and source control management platform to notify developers of failing tests before any changes are merged.
+    * You can communicate between your CI/CD vendor (eg. Buildkite) and source control management platform (eg. GitHub) to notify developers of failing tests before any changes are merged.

 1. **By automating how your product or service is released to customers, you essentially have a runbook of how to deploy your product or service manually.**
     * This is very useful for catching up joining team members on how a product or service runs / is released to customers.